-The minimum drinking age for all alcoholic beverages on all Royal Caribbean ships is 21 years of age.
-However, on cruises departing from a country where the legal drinking age is younger than 21 (South America, Europe, Asia, and Australia and New Zealand), drinking age is typically 18.
+The minimum drinking age for all alcoholic beverages on Royal Caribbean ships sailing from North America is 21.
+On cruises departing from a country where the legal drinking age is younger than 21 (South America, Europe, Asia, Australia and New Zealand), the drinking age is typically 18.

-Purchasing liquor in port: It will be retained until the end of the cruise.
+Purchasing alcohol in port to bring onboard: It will be retained until the end of the cruise.

-Purchasing liquor in ships' duty-free shop: Items purchased in the shops onboard are held until the end of the voyage.
+Purchasing alcohol in ships' duty-free shop(s): Items purchased in the shops onboard are held until the end of the voyage.

 Diamond, Diamond Plus and Pinnacle Club members of RCI's Crown & Anchor loyalty program have access to three nightly drink vouchers for venues across the ship via the Exclusive Nightly Diamond Event, or, alternatively, on ships where there is a dedicated Diamond Lounge (on Freedom- and Oasis-class ships and Radiance of the Seas), they can access complimentary drinks in the lounge at happy hour.
 Additionally, those booked in a Grand Suite or higher suite category have access to an exclusive Suite Lounge with a nightly complimentary happy hour.
 Free drinks are often available at art auctions and the Top-Tier Special Event for select past passengers.

 Venues vary by ship, but include options such as the Latin-themed nightclub Boleros, serving drinks like mojitos and caipirinhas; the Bionic Bar, helmed by robot mixologists turning out classic and customized cocktails; or the R Bar, featuring well-crafted classic and vintage cocktails.
 Other popular options include Schooner piano bar, Vintages wine bar and British-styled pub, Wig & Gavel.